cvaldivia83/rails-petz-api/README.md

-# README
+# Rails Petz API

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the implementation of a Rails API to create a social media for pets.

 Things you may want to cover:

 * Ruby version
+  ruby 3.1.2

 * System dependencies